pivovarit/parallel-collectors/README.md

 ## Rationale

-Stream API is a great tool for collection processing especially if that involves parallelism of CPU-intensive tasks, for example:
+Stream API is a great tool for processing collections, especially if you want to parallelize execution of CPU-intensive tasks, for example:

     public static void parallelSetAll(int[] array, IntUnaryOperator generator) {
         Objects.requireNonNull(generator);
         IntStream.range(0, array.length).parallel().forEach(i -> { array[i] = generator.applyAsInt(i); });
     }

-**All tasks managed by parallel Streams are executed on a shared `ForkJoinPool` instance**.
+**However, all tasks managed by parallel Streams are executed on a shared `ForkJoinPool` instance**.
-Unfortunately, it's not the best choice for running blocking operations which could easily lead to the saturation of the common pool, and to serious performance degradation of everything that relies on it.
+Unfortunately, it's not the best choice for running blocking operations which could easily lead to the saturation of the common pool, and to serious performance degradation of everything that uses it as well.

 For example: